thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 The following annotated hexdump shows a `govobj` message for a Proposal object.
-Notice the presence of a non-zero collateral hash, a masternodeOutPoint that is an empty TxOut (hash of all zeros), and no vchSig.
+Notice the presence of a non-zero collateral hash, a masternodeOutPoint that is an empty Outpoint (hash of all zeros), and no vchSig.
 (The message header has been omitted.)

 {% highlight text %}